Eugene Lawrence: Professional career

-Eugene went to play in Slovakia for SPU Nitra from 2008 to 2009, where he was named Player of the Year and won the Finals with his team.
+Eugene played in Slovakia for SPU Nitra from 2008 to 2009, where he was named Player of the Year and won the Finals with his team.
 He then moved to the Czech Republic for three seasons.
 While playing for BK Prostejov from 2009 to 2011, Lawrence was runner-up in the Czech League for two seasons.
-In his second season there, he was named MVP of the All-Star Game.
-His team made it to EuroChallenge last 16 in the 2010–11 season.
+During his second season there, he was named MVP of the All-Star Game.
+His team made it to the EuroChallenge last 16 in the 2010–11 season.
 In the 2011–12 season, he then moved to ČEZ Nymburk, where he won the Czech championship.
 He was named to the All-Star team starting five for the second season in a row.

 Lawrence playing with Telekom Baskets Bonn.

 From 2012 to 2014, Lawrence played in Ukraine for BC Goverla.
 During his second season he left the team due to political hardships and civil war within the country.
 He then moved to Germany to play for Telekom Baskets Bonn.

 In September 2016, Lawrence returned to ČEZ Nymburk.
 With Nymburk, Lawrence won three National Basketball League (NBL) titles and three Czech Cup titles in three years.

 For the 2019–20 season, Lawrence signed with Ionikos Nikaias of the Greek Basket League.

 On January 8, 2020, he signed back with Telekom Bonn of the Basketball Bundesliga.

 On December 15, 2020, Lawrence returned to Greece for Charilaos Trikoupis.
 He averaged 5.1 points, 5.5 assists, 2.5 rebounds, and 1.2 steals per game.
 On February 8, 2022, Lawrence signed with BC Novosibirsk of the Russian Basketball Super League 1.